FAQWhy are there fewer products on this website now?

 What is contained in a music analysis?Ross Hamilton's analyses contain useful information for teachers and students about specific musical works.
 They cover the composer, style, form, key, modulations, and signs and terms of each piece.
 The notes range in length from one to twelve pages, with the level of detail varying according to the complexity of the piece.

 Click here to view samples of the notes.

 Can I receive the music analysis as an immediate download?All orders from this website are processed manually.
 Most orders are dispatched the same day, or within two business days at the latest.
-Many of our products are now available for immediate download at www.musicanalysis.com.au, and by 31st January 2019 the full catalogue should be available at that website.
+All of our products are now available for immediate download at www.musicanalysis.com.au.

 Can I order a full harmonic analysis of a piece?Complete harmonic analysis (chord by chord) is usually not available.
 The analyses listed on this website contain a clear and concise overview of the harmonic process, drawing attention to cadences and other significant chord progressions, but do not contain an analysis of every chord in the piece.